Oldest football clubs: Belgium

 Football Club Spa was founded by the Hunter-Blair family of Blairquhan, Ayrshire, Scotland, and was in operation in 1863.
 The fourth Baronet took his family there in order to economise.
 The oldest club still in existence today in Belgium is Royal Antwerp FC, founded in 1880.

 Bosnia and Herzegovina

 The oldest football club in Bosnia and Herzegovina is FK Sloboda founded in Novi Grad in 1910.
-The first club to be ever founded was Zrinjski Mostar in 1903, but it was inactive between 1945 and 1996.
+The first club to be ever founded was Zrinjski Mostar in 1905, but it was inactive between 1945 and 1992.

+Bulgaria

+Botev Plovdiv is one of the oldest football club in Bulgaria founded in 1912.

 Czech Republic

-The oldest football club still in existence today is Slavia Prague, founded in 1892.
-The first football club to be founded in the country was the football section of the sport club Regatta Prague, founded in May 1891, but discontinued in 1896, when all its footballers left to found the club DFC Prague.
+Oldest and second most successful Czech football club is Slavia Prague founded in 1892.
+The club still exists and plays Chance Liga, first division of Czech football.

 Croatia

 The oldest still active football club in Croatia is NK Rijeka, formed in 1904 and playing association football at the latest in 1906, currently competing in the first Croatian league.
 HNK Segesta, that plays in the third division, was possibly founded in 1906, but its first recorded match was held in 1909.